hiddify/hiddify.com/docs/manager/basic-concepts-and-troubleshooting/Troubleshooting-connectivity-issues-with-HiddifyManager-and-proxies.md

 ---
-title: Troubleshooting connectivity issues with HiddifyManager and Proxies
+title: Troubleshooting connectivity issues with HiddifyManager and proxies
 ---

-# Troubleshooting connectivity issues with HiddifyManager and Proxies
+# Troubleshooting connectivity issues with HiddifyManager and proxies
 As mentioned in the preliminaries of HiddifyManager configuration installation, there are several reasons for this issue:

 > 1. IP or domain is blocked.